Johnson to press Iran on jailed mother

 - Uncertain fate of Iran's jailed dual nationals

-Charity worker Mrs Zaghari-Ratcliffe, 39, maintains she was on holiday there to show her daughter Gabriella to her parents.
+Charity worker Mrs Zaghari-Ratcliffe, 39, maintains she was on holiday there to introduce her baby daughter Gabriella to her parents.

 Mr Johnson was criticised for comments he made to a parliamentary committee in November that Mrs Zaghari-Ratcliffe had been training journalists in Iran - for which he later apologised.

-About 12 to 30 dual nationals from Britain and other western nations are understood to be detained in Iran, including British-Iranian Kamal Foroughi, who was arrested in 2011.
+Up to 30 dual nationals from Britain and other western nations are understood to be detained in Iran, including British-Iranian Kamal Foroughi, who was arrested in 2011.

 What happened?